christianfuerst/woocommerce-hive-payment-method/readme.txt

 6. Settings for this plugin within WooCommerce Payments Settings

 == Changelog ==

+= 1.0.12 - 2018-12-17 =
+* Added currency symbol (STEEM/SBD) on the checkout page next to the amount that is displayed.
+* Added apply_filters on payee steem username
+* Added payee steem username on order memo for steem transaction
+* Tweaked formatting/markup for STEEM/SBD prices that appear with products

 = 1.0.11 - 2018-12-14 =
 * Fixed cron event not being created for updating the exchange rates between fiat and STEEM/SBD